-- Their expertise in creating, performing, funding, and/or presenting dance in New York State; - Alignment with Dance/NYC's justice, equity, and inclusion values; and - Their demographic representation of the local population.
+- Their expertise in managing a dance making entity, and/or creating, performing, funding, and/or presenting dance in New York State; - Alignment with Dance/NYC's justice, equity, and inclusion values; and - Their demographic representation of the local population.
 Dance/NYC seeks a panel that is majority African, Latina/o/x, Asian, Arab, and Native American (ALAANA), is majority women-identifying and gender nonconforming/nonbinary/genderqueer and transgender, and includes disabled and immigrant artists.